ZachSteinberg-webdev/get-it-done/README.md

 1. You submit the registration form.
 2. On successful registration, I take everything from your guest session in local storage (lists, items, desktop object coordinates) and write it to Mongo under the new User record.
-3. I then mark the session so the frontend knows to wipe `localStorage` copies of guest data.
+3. I then mark the session so the layout emits a `data-clear-guest-storage` flag and the shared module wipes `localStorage` copies of guest data on the next load.
 4. The next load you’re now a “real” user with the same lists you created as a guest.

 That migration step matters.
 It’s very common for “demo mode” data to get thrown away; I’m keeping it and carrying it forward automatically.